 - Be sure to obtain a passport from your home country which does not expire before 2019.
 Most steps cannot proceed without a valid passport.

 - For applicants between ages 18-70, pass an intermediate Spanish language exam (called the DELE A-2) and a Spanish civics and culture exam (called CCES) at an Instituto Cervantes, located in Albuquerque, Boston, Chicago, New York, Miami, or Seattle.
 Applicants who were born in a Latin American nation or Puerto Rico are exempt from the DELE.
-One can register for the February 8 or 9, 2019 DELE A2 at an Instituto Cervantes.
-This is the LAST possible date.
-We strongly recommend registering immediately, as spaces are filling very quickly.
-(Albuquerque and El Paso have many places remaining, see our Exams page for more detail.)
-It takes four months to receive DELE results, and lawyers in Spain will stop accepting clients in July.
+One can register for the April 5, 2019 but results will only be ready in August, and most lawyers will stop accepting clients in July.
 You will be taking a risk starting the process this late, though it may still be possible.
 All applicants ages 18-70 from anywhere on earth must take the CCSE at an Instituto Cervantes.
 Children and senior citizens are exempt from both tests.

 - Pass an FBI and a state-level criminal background check